grblHAL/core/README.md

 ---

-Latest build date is 20230125, see the [changelog](changelog.md) for details.
+Latest build date is 20230126, see the [changelog](changelog.md) for details.
-__NOTE:__ A settings reset will be performed on an update.
+__NOTE:__ A settings reset will be performed on an update of builds earlier than 20230125.
 Backup and restore of settings is recommended.
-__IMPORTANT!__  A new setting has been introduced for ganged axes motors in version 20211121.
+__IMPORTANT!__  A new setting has been introduced for ganged axes motors in build 20211121.
 I have only bench tested this for a couple of drivers, correct function should be verified after updating by those who have more than three motors configured.
 More details in the [changelog](changelog.md).